Our Houston Pedestrian Accident Attorneys Will Get You The Compensation You Deserve

 Your recovery award in a pedestrian accident claim will be based, in large part, on the value of the damages types above.
 Those who have suffered more significant damages will typically be able to recover larger settlement awards.
 However, this is not the only thing that affects a settlement.
 Two important additional factors to consider are:

 - Degree of fault.
 Texas follows a modified comparative fault rule, which holds that a plaintiff can still recover damages from another party so long as the plaintiff is not more than 50 percent to blame for the accident.
 If a plaintiff is partially to blame, they can still seek damages, but their recoverable damages award will be reduced in proportion to their degree of fault.

 - Insurance coverage available.
-Another consideration in a pedestrian accident claim is that of the amount of insurance available.
-Even if a pedestrian wasn’t at all to blame for their accident, and even if they have suffered significant damages, if there isn’t insurance coverage in place (i.e. the at-fault driver is uninsured and the pedestrian doesn’t carry their own insurance), then recovering a fair compensation award will be difficult, if not impossible.
+Another consideration in a pedestrian accident claim is of the amount of insurance available.
+Even if a pedestrian wasn’t at all to blame for their accident, and even if they have suffered significant damages if there isn’t insurance coverage in place (i.e. the at-fault driver is uninsured and the pedestrian doesn’t carry their own insurance), then recovering a fair compensation award will be difficult, if not impossible.